-To maintain your boat's top and other canvas, follow these guidelines:
+To maintain your boat's top and other canvas follow these guidelines:

-Fabric should be cleaned regularly to prevent the buildup of soil and soil penetration.
-Simply brush off any loose dirt, hose down canvas, and clean with a mild solution and warm water.
+Fabric should be cleaned regularly to prevent the buildup of soil and soil penetration of the fabric.
+Simply brush off any loose dirt, hose down canvas and clean with a mild solution and warm water.
 Do not use petroleum-based or ammonia cleaners on canvas or clear vinyl as they will yellow.
-For heavily soiled fabric, remove canvas from the frame.
-Soak the fabric in a solution of 1/2 cup of Clorox and 1/4 cup of Ivory or Lux soap per gallon of warm water.
+For heavily soiled fabric, remove the top from the frame.
+Soak the fabric in a solution of 1/2 cup of CloroxTM and 1/4 cup of Ivory or Lux soap per gallon of warm water.
 Let soak until mildew and stains can be brushed out with a common kitchen brush.
 Rinse thoroughly with cold water until all soap is removed.
 Allow fabric to air dry completely.
-DO NOT STEAM PRESS OR DRY IN AN ELECTRIC OR GAS DRYER - this will damage the canvas fabric.
+DO NOT STEAM PRESS OR DRY IN AN ELECTRIC OR GAS DRYER.
+This will damage the canvas fabric.
 Water repellent was applied to your canvas during manufacturing.
-Some of the repellent may have diminished after extended cleaning; re-treatment of the fabric is recommended.
-Do not use wax-based products; use a water based repellent like Apseal® or UnisealTM.
+The repellent may have diminished after extended cleaning.
+Re-treatment of the fabric is recommended.
+Do not use wax-based products.
+Use a water based repellent like Apseal® or UnisealTM.
 Scotchguard® is effective for short-term use only.